 Evolving the way we do business

 We all speak about disruption; we all speak about the importance of people, both in our business relationships and in the technology that has to make people’s lives work better.
 Still, in all our advancements toward transparency and democratization, human & social capital is continually the missing link in innovation.
 The human element in business is the primary issue I speak to.
-The greatest achievement would be to leverage our community and the technology behind it, to more intelligently advance our ability to understand and invest in individual experience.
+The greatest achievement would be to leverage our community and the technology behind it, to more intelligently advance our ability to understand and invest in the individual and cultural experience.

 What Is Necessary

 Leaders in every position, in every vertical, struggle to navigate the fears, concerns, and needs of their audience, the people they work with, and those they have themselves.
-How do we become smarter in our approach to leadership, business structures and expectations, in limiting the destruction that entrepreneurs face at some point in their partnerships, and ultimately, in dealing with the lack of alignment between companies and their brands?
-As we develop more sophisticated forms of transacting, securing, connecting, ourselves to information, and as we further ourselves in the digital world, we also need to create more sophisticated ways of relating.
-We need greater prioritization of the intangible human experience.
+How do we become smarter in our approach to leadership, business structures, and expectations, in limiting the destruction that entrepreneurs face at some point in their partnerships, and ultimately, in dealing with the lack of alignment between companies and their brands?
+As we develop more sophisticated forms of transacting, securing, and connecting ourselves to information, and as we further ourselves in the digital world, we also need to create more sophisticated ways of relating.
+We need greater prioritization of the intangible and less measurable human experience.
 As we move more rapidly into an intelligent dependence on technology, these innovations tend to lean solely on the tangible, and trackable, when so much of the human experience lands in our relationship to multiple and simultaneous experiences, often in forms of feelings, that are not traceable.

 I work with many conscious innovators that are concerned with this topic, but few are able to take more responsibility in the fact that the most powerful tool we have in the advancement of how we experience the business of our business, is ourselves.
 How we treat one another and how we personally invest in the people around us is so basic that we forget to give enough consistent attention to how our businesses might be failing the people we work with and the people (customers and potential customers) that we hope will value our technology.